Curton/GoMatchingKernel/README.md

 * Multiple Order types: Supports different order types including Good-Till-Cancelled (GTC), Immediate-Or-Cancel (IOC), Fill-Or-Kill (FOK) and Post-Only-Order/Pending-Or-Cancelled (POC)
 * Concurrency: Handle multiple orders simultaneously.
 * Order cancellation: Orders can be cancelled as per the conditions defined.
-* Snapshot feature: The system can take a snapshot of the current state of the order book for recovery or analysis.
+* Snapshot feature: The engine can take a snapshot of the current state of the order book for recovery or analysis.
 * Simple WAL is used for data integrity

 ## TDDO